The 12,500 all seated Kassam Stadium (Sat Nav – OX4 4XP) and is just a 43-mile journey from Le Stad MK.

 A traditional pub in walking distance (15-20 minutes) of the Kassam Stadium is the Catherine Wheel in Sandford-on-Thames.
 This pub offers local real ales and cider, plus hot food snacks on matchday.

-There are 1,600 car parking spaces at the stadium itself, which are free, however, the car parks tend to fill up fast…….so get there early, failing that you can always park in the Ozone complex.
+There are 1,600 car parking spaces at the stadium itself, which are free, however, the car parks tend to fill up fast…….so get there early, failing that you can always park in the Ozone complex, and be aware it’s a real bun fight getting out.

 Oxford Railway Station is over 4 miles from the ground but is served by a regular bus service which takes around 30 minutes.